 Converted camper vans have been around for many years.
 Remember the old VW "hippie" vans that once graced the 1960s and '70s?
 Well, the concept hasn't died.

-As you can see in the picture above, I was successful in converting our van into a temporary camper.
+As you can see in the picture above, I successfully converted our van into a temporary camper.
 My husband and I have gone back and forth on what would be the most economical and comfortable way to camp, and this idea won out.

 If you love to camp but are sick of putting up a tent, sleeping on the ground, or not being able to sleep because you worry too much about wildlife, this could be the answer you've been looking for.

-Other types of rigs are costly and aren't always necessary.
-If there are only 2 of you, a van is all you need.
-In fact, the only size rig my husband and I would need is that of a traditional tear drop camper.
+Other types of specialized rigs are costly and aren't always necessary.
+If there are only two of you, a van is all you need.
+In fact, the only size rig my husband and I would need is that of a traditional teardrop camper.
 This is the main floor plan we followed for our design.